BRUSH 14

 Usage+−

-- deepening outer corner or outer v (41%)
+- placing darker shadow in the outer corner or outer v (41%)

 - smoking out the lower lash line (12%)